• Sign In

 Why does this matter?
 Simple: It’s faster, safer, and more cost-effective.
 The concept of “shifting left” with security is at the heart of DevSecOps.
 By embedding security considerations starting at the earliest stages of development, organizations can identify and mitigate vulnerabilities before they become costly problems.
 This proactive stance enhances security, accelerates delivery times, and improves overall product quality.

-In this article, we dive into actionable DevSecOps best practices that will help you deliver secure software at the speed of DevOps.
+In this article, we dive into actionable DevSecOps best practices that will help you deliver secure software with velocity.
 Whether you’re just starting your DevSecOps journey or looking to level up your existing practices, this approach will transform your product security from a bottleneck into a catalyst for innovation.

 Shift Left